Pharylon/hao_deng_cloud/README.md

 ### Setup
 1. In Home Assistant click on `Settings`
-1. Click on `Devices & services`
+2. Click on `Devices & services`
-1. Click on `+ Add integration`
+3. Click on `+ Add integration`
-1. Search for and select `Hao Deng Cloud`
+4. Search for and select `Hao Deng Cloud`
-1. Enter you `username` and `password` you also use in the **Hao Deng** app
+5. Enter you `username` and `password` you also use in the **Hao Deng** app
-1. The system will download you light list and add them to Home Assistant
+6. The system will download you light list and add them to Home Assistant
-1. Once the system could connect to one of the lights your lights will show up as _available_ and can be controlled from HA
+7. Once the system could connect to one of the lights your lights will show up as _available_ and can be controlled from HA
-1. Enjoy :)
+8. Enjoy :)

+### Version 3.0 Updates and Breaking Changes
+1. Added support for multiple mesh places. **As part of this, device IDs will change in Home Assistant.
+You'll need to delete the old ones!**
+2. Automatically show groups in the Hao Deng app is lights!
+This fixes a lot of bugs releated to controlling multiple lights at once.
+You really shouldn't use groups in Home Assistant.
+The bridge can't handle too many concurrent requests.
+Is that dumb?
+Yeah.
+After you have your groups set up in the Hao Deng app, reboot home assistant to pick them up!

 ## Troubleshooting
 **This integration requires the cloud**